Essarelle/JetsonTX1/README.md

     then
       export GAZEBO_MODEL_PATH="${SITL_GAZEBO_PATH}/models:${GAZEBO_MODEL_PATH}"
     fi

+Then download and deploy the MBZIRC project via the *MBZIRCsetup.sh* script

+    ./MBZIRCsetup.sh

 # Check On Board Camera with GStreamer Pipeline
 To check if the on board camera is working run the following